6 Rhode Island Vineyards and Tasting Rooms to Visit This Fall

 Details: 12 King Rd.
 Foster, 401-369-3694, nicklecreekvineyard.com

 Make a refreshing sangria or even mussels with white wine from Gooseneck Vineyards, which has a tasting room in Wickford.
 Try their wide variety of wines or discover fun ways to cook a meal served with one of their wines.
-Gooseneck Vineyards is in fact offering wine tastings at this time, with five wines and a free glass for $16.
+Gooseneck Vineyards’ wine tastings offers a selection of five wines for $18.

-How to visit: Open Wednesday-Monday, noon-6 p.m.
-Closed Tuesdays.
+How to visit: Open Tuesday to Sunday, noon–6 p.m.

 Leyden Farm Vineyard and Winery

 Their winery’s crisp and complex wine go hand-in-hand with cheese and crackers, whether it’s red, white or fruity wine.
 The Leyden Farm Vineyard and Winery is offering wine tastings ranging from $12-$22.
-No more than ten people per party and customers must sign in at the main bar.
 Bottles and glasses of wine can be purchased onsite, as well as online.
-Orders can be picked up (noon to 5 p.m.) or delivered locally.
+Orders can be picked up (noon–5 p.m.) or delivered locally.
 Free wine delivery with a purchase of six or more bottles of wine.

 Details: 160 Plain Meeting House Rd., West Greenwich, 401-392-1133, leydenfarm.com